PierreBeucher/cloudypad/docs/src/contributing/contribution-guide.md

 - Update infrastructure used for provider in `pulumi.ts`
 - Improve CLI arguments and prompting for a provider in `cli.ts`

-See [Provider implementation](#provider-implementation) to get a better understanding of Providers.
+See [Architecture and Provider implementation](./architecture.md) to get a better understanding of Providers.

 ### `cloudypad` CLI: fixing bugs, adding arguments, etc.